-Note that since the domain of integration of the four integrals on the right hand side of the previous inequality are located far from the light cone, we do not keep track of\footnote{It is only near the light cone that certain null components of the metric enjoy improved decay estimates.} $\mathcal{V}$ and $\mathcal{W}$.
-Our goal now is to bound them sufficiently well for well choosen values of $|J|$ and $(a,b)$ in order to obtain
+Note that since the domain of integration of the four integrals on the right-hand side of the previous inequality are located far from the light cone, we do not keep track of\footnote{It is only near the light cone that certain null components of the metric enjoy improved decay estimates.} $\mathcal{V}$ and $\mathcal{W}$.
+Our goal now is to bound them sufficiently well for well chosen values of $|J|$ and $(a,b)$ in order to obtain

-For the purpose of controlling the four integrals on the right hand side of \eqref{equation:firststep}, we will use many times the inequality $1+\tau+r \lesssim 1+|\tau-r|$ which holds on their domain of integration.
+For the purpose of controlling the four integrals on the right-hand side of \eqref{equation:firststep}, we will use many times the inequality $1+\tau+r \lesssim 1+|\tau-r|$ which holds on their domain of integration.
 We start by dealing with the case $|J| \leq N-1$ and $(a,b)=(2\gamma,1+\gamma)$.